TL;DR:

 Once upon a time, advertisers had to contact publishers directly to place ads on their sites and deal with ad campaigns in spreadsheets.
-Today, the ad tech industry sees these as almost barbaric, no thanks to the coming of programmatic with its noble knights, demand-side platforms, supply-side platforms, and today’s star – the ad exchanges.
+Today, the ad tech industry sees these as almost barbaric, no thanks to the coming of programmatic with its noble knights: demand-side platforms, supply-side platforms, and today's star, the ad exchanges.

 What is an Ad Exchange?
 Debunking the Definition

 An advertising exchange is an ad marketplace where advertisers and publishers come together to buy and sell ad publishing space.
+It functions as a digital marketplace, accessible 24 hours a day, where transactions happen automatically based on rules both sides set in advance.

 The supply side (website owners and app developers) sells ad space to the highest bidder, while the demand side (marketers, advertisers, or ad agencies) buys it.